AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 ## Public/Private key pairs (if choosing JWT)

+_Skip this section if you have chosen OAuth2.0 and proceed to "Generating an OAuth2.0 Token"_

 You will be prompted to either generate or upload a public/private key pair.
 Select **Generate Key Pair**.

 ![Generate Key Pair](images/generate_keypair.png)